labrador208/Cryostat/README.md

 # Cryostat

 Look inside each file for more detailed explanations of how each program works.
-This readme says what to use them for
+This readme says what to use them for.

 CryostatTest1 is an outdated graphing program for graphing blackbody radiation curves at various temperatures from 300K to 0.1 K.